-(See Exhibit 11(a) to County Staff Report, DSL Dec.
-15, 2021 OFWAM letter).
+See Exhibit 11(a) to County Staff Report, DSL Dec.
+15, 2021 OFWAM letter.
 DSL evaluated the Project under CCZO 1182 and using the OFWAM.
-In determining that the wetlands behind the levee on the Applicant Facility site are not significant DSL concluded:
+In determining that the wetlands behind the levee on the Applicant renewable diesel production facility site are not significant DSL concluded: